-This (from about 2 years ago) is one of my all time most popular blog posts so I wanted to give it a little refresher and bump it up!
-This blog post was inspired by a reader email that I received last year before Christmas.
+This is one of my all time most popular blog posts so I wanted to give it a little refresher and bump it up!
+This blog post was inspired by a reader email that I received a few years back before Christmas.
 I wrote her back immediately as I had a lot of thoughts here but was inspired to write a little post about this.
 I had no idea how popular this blog post would be, but it’s a great post to bookmark or come back to if you’re considering purchasing a Chanel bag.

 “I searched your blog before asking this question and didn’t find a post on this topic – I’m sorry if I missed it!
 I am starting to think about buying my first investment purse… maybe a classic Chanel.
 I’m a little older for a “first,” almost 33.
 But it took me awhile to have the salary to do so which I imagine is true for a lot of people.
 But I feel intimidated and uneducated.
 I can read simple posts on how to buy a Chanel (flap vs boy etc) but what I really want to know is— Is it worth having those kinds of purses?

 Are you scared to use them IRL bc they are so expensive?
 And I’m intimidated by the stores—will Barney’s think I’m gross bc I’m going in with a Madewell purse to shop and obviously don’t know how this works?
 What do I do/say?
 I don’t know why this scares me so much but it does!
 An insightful post would be great!”

 First of all, if I had to pick one investment item that I love most, it would be my classic black Chanel bag, pictured above and below.